sports

 Why We Can’t Stop Watching Dhoni Content

 Real talk — the Dhoni effect on Indian cricket fans is something future anthropologists will study.
 The man literally has a religion-level following.
 “Thala for a reason” isn’t just a meme anymore, it’s a genuine emotional statement for millions of people.
+It’s the same energy we saw in how the country celebrated the T20 World Cup win — pure, unfiltered joy.

 And clips like this dancing one?
 They work because they show the side of Dhoni that made us fall in love with him in the first place.
 Not the captain cool who finishes matches.
 Not the helicopter shot highlight reel.
 Just a dude vibing at practice, having fun, being goofy with his teammates.